JonFD4/Connect4/README.md

 *Initial board* <br>
 A free board is printed out.
 At the top is a text that informs user of who they are playing with.
 A prompt also request user to chose a column.
-The columns and the rows are labelled to make it readable and easy to for players to choose.
+The columns and the rows are labelled to make it readable and easy for players to choose.
 <br>
 <br>

 ![first-turns](assets/Connect4features/first-piece-drops.png)
 *Turns and color + number representation* <br>
 In the user vs user play, when each player takes their turn, a piece which is a number with a background color is printed (1/yellow and 2/blue).
-There slightly different features if it is user vs computer play.
+There are slightly different features if it is user vs computer play.
 "Computer is thinking..." which gives the illusion that computer is taking its time to play.
 Of course, this delayed response is implemented using the time module.
 Each turn shows what decision a player made.
 <br>
 <br>